What is the evidence base for this information?

 What should I do with this leaflet?

 Thank you for taking the trouble to read this patient information leaflet.
-If you wish to sign it and retain a copy for your own records, please do so below by downloading and signing the print version.
+If you wish to sign it and retain a copy for your own records, please do so below by printing this page.

 We are smoke-free